-3 Arms-length sales are those sales at market prices, and do not include relative-to-relative sales, sales of homes on farms, or commercial purchases of residential property.
+3 Arms-length sales are those sales at market prices,

-Condominiums - Median Sales Prices Single-Family Detached - Median Sales Prices Townhouses (Single Family Attached) - Median Sales Prices of defaults in the past year has remained relatively stable, averaging about five to six defaults per quarter.
-The data also indicate a marked increase in the number of REOs.
+Condominiums - Median Sales Prices Single-Family Detached - Median Sales Prices Townhouses (Single Family Attached) - Median Sales Prices of defaults in the past year has remained relatively stable, at about five to six defaults per guarter, on average.
+The data also indicate a marked increase in the number of financial burdens for remaining residents.
+REOs.
 While still a relatively small number of properties are involved, REOs can negatively impact neighborhoods, if they remain vacant and unprotected for long periods of time.
-Impacts range from vandalism, litter, and, for some commonownership communities, additional financial burdens for remaining residents.
+Impacts range from vandalism, litter, and, for some commonownership communities, additional